ToshioCP/Gtk4-tutorial/gfm/sec31.md

 The closure expression just converts the double into an integer.
 - 43: `gtk_expression_bind` binds the label property of the GtkLabel instance to the integer returned by the closure expression.
 It creates a GtkExpressionWatch structure.
-The binding works during the watch lives.
+The binding remains active while the watch exists.
 When the window is destroyed, the scale and adjustment are also destroyed.
-And the watch recognizes the value of the expression changes and tries to change the property of the label.
+The watch recognizes a change in the value of the expression and tries to change the property of the label.
 Obviously, it is not a correct behavior.
 The watch should be unwatched before the window is destroyed.
 - 37: Connects the "close-request" signal on the window to a handler `close_request_cb`.
 This signal is emitted when the close button is clicked.
-The handler is called just before the window closes.
+The "close-request" handler is called just before the window closes.
 It is the right moment to make the GtkExpressionWatch unwatched.
 - 10-14: "close-request" signal handler.
 The function `gtk_expression_watch_unwatch (watch)` makes the watch stop watching the expression.